Honoring and remembering God, Jesus Christ, and their servant Billy Graham by preaching an adaptation of one of his powerful messages.

 37 And he took with him Peter and the two sons of Zebedee, and began to be sorrowful and very heavy.

 38 Then saith he unto them, My soul is exceeding sorrowful, even unto death: tarry ye here, and watch with me.

 39 And he went a little farther, and fell on his face, and prayed, saying, O my Father, if it be possible, let this cup pass from me: nevertheless not as I will, but as thou wilt.

-The night before He died, Jesus was on His knees before God saying, “O God, if it is possible to save Billy Graham, if it is possible to save Jim Jones, if it is possible to save men and women some other way without me having to endure that pain, O God, find it.”
-But there was no other way for Jesus to save us.
-So, as we talked about last week, He endured the suffering of flogging, scourging, humiliation, and crucifixion.
+Now, we begin to see why the night before He died, Jesus was on His knees before God saying, “O God, if it is possible to save Billy Graham, if it is possible to save Jim Jones, if it is possible to save men and women some other way without me having to endure that pain, O God, find it.”
+But there was no other way to be found.
+Jesus had to suffer the pain that you and I would have had to suffer in order for us to be saved.

 Now, if you are with us today and you do not know Jesus Christ as your Savior, allow me to show you how you can place your faith and trust in Him for Salvation from sin and Hell.

 First, accept the fact that you are a sinner, and that you have broken God’s law.
 The Bible says in Romans 3:23: “For all have sinned and come short of the glory of God.”